 Rethymnon Travel Guide

 There is an overwhelming amount of gift shops geared towards holidaymakers in Rethymnon offering tourist souvenirs, as well as a variety of handicrafts such as pottery, baskets, woodcarving and woven goods.
 Cretan embroidery can be found at Haroula Spridaki, while various items carved from olive wood are sold at the aptly named Olive Tree Wood.
 Palaiopoleiou offers genuine antiques and old textiles and those interested in modern ceramics and Greek pottery should stop at Omodamos.
-Self-caterers will find numerous general stores and mini supermarkets scattered about, and there is a daily market below the Porta Guora, as well as a bakery just behind the Rimóndi fountain.
+Self-caterers will find numerous general stores and mini supermarkets scattered about, and there is a daily market below the Porta Guora.

-The inner harbour of Rethymnon sports an array of restaurants perfect for holidaymakers, and several fish tavernas, many of which are expensive for what they are; the Samaria taverna is more reasonably priced and among the best here, while Famagusta offers a range of food from Greek cuisine to western and Chinese.
+The inner harbour of Rethymnon sports an array of restaurants perfect for holidaymakers, and several fish tavernas, many of which are expensive for what they are, though reasonable options are available.
 Better value can be found in the streets around the Rimóndi fountain where there are some old-fashioned cafes serving local fare, including delicious helpings of traditional yoghurt and honey.
-These include Kyria Maria, Agrimia and Othonos, all overlooking the fountain.

 Nightlife in Rethymnon ranges from noisy pubs and bars around the inner harbour or inside the old town, to more relaxed bars on the beach where holidaymakers can enjoy the sounds of the sea while sipping on their favourite drink.
-Fortezza Disco is the flashiest in town, along with other dance clubs like the Metropolis, New York Club and the Opera Club.
-A new younger bar scene has appeared above the inner harbour around the Platía Plastira, with music bars sporting outdoor terraces.
+There are a handful of more flashy dance clubs available for those wanting a party.
+A new bar scene has appeared above the inner harbour around the Platía Plastira, with music bars sporting outdoor terraces.

 Rethymnon doesn't have the ruins and archaeological sites that many Greek holidaymakers expect for such an old city.